nickziv/pragmapress/README.md

 they _scrub_ the HTML to make it play well with wordpress's handling of line-breaks.
 Also the title is extracted and placed into the REST API call.

+You can list your posts or pages by doing:

+	./list myblog posts
+	./list myblog pages

 That's all I have so far.
 More features are coming soon, as the need for them arises.